yokolet/tranquil-beach/linked_list/reverse_linked_list.md

 #### How to Solve

 While iterating to the end, the cur pointer keeps tracking original linked list.
-The prev pointer keeps tracking a new linked list.
-The line, `cur.next = prev`, saves a current node.
+The rev pointer keeps tracking a new linked list.
+The assignment, `rev = cur`, saves a current node as a reverse head.
+The next assignment, `rev.next = rev`, moves the reverse pointer forward.
-The line, `prev = cur`, moves the new linked list pointer forward.
+The last assignment, `cur = cur.next`, moves the original linked list pointer forward.

 #### Solution
 - Python